Purpose of this notice

 We will from time to time communicate with you by email, post and telephone.
 In particular we regularly communicate with people for the following purposes:

-If you are unsuccessful in unsubscribing from our communications and/or remain concerned, please contact our Data Protection Officer (see later contact details).
+If you are unsuccessful in unsubscribing from our communications and/or remain concerned, please contact our Data Protection Officer whose contact details can be found under the heading 'concerns and contact details'.

 Generally the University will retain personal data until the individual asks us to remove it from our records.
 We will routinely remind you of your right to have us remove your personal data.